Download the UC-Mandated Security Toolset

 UC-Mandated Tools to Access Secure Campus Resources

-UCR has identified three industry-standard security toolsets known for their effectiveness in helping organizations identify and manage vulnerabilities, mitigate risks and respond swiftly to events by monitoring systems for signs of cyber threats, and keep track of vital data.
-These tools also provide more robust security services for university-managed devices, such as delivering automatic updates and maintaining the health of the devices.
+UCR has identified three industry-standard security tools known for their effectiveness in helping organizations identify and manage vulnerabilities, mitigate risks, and respond swiftly to events by monitoring systems for signs of cyber threats, as well as keep track of vital data.
+The UCR security toolset provides even more robust security services for university-managed devices, such as delivering automatic updates and maintaining the health of the devices.

-As part of UCR's plan to meet the new UCOP mandate, our campus policy now requires that the applications for these three devices be installed and run on all devices that connect to secure UCR networks and cloud resources.
+As part of UCR's plan to meet the new UC Cybersecurity Mandate, our campus policy now requires that the three applications in the UCR security toolset be installed and run on all devices that connect to secure UCR networks and cloud resources.
 All devices must be in compliance by May 28, 2025.

 Security Outcomes Addressed by These Tools